boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 --- abstract

 Traffic exchanged over a network may be subject to rate-limit policies for various operational reasons.
-This document specifies a generic object that can be used by mechanims for hosts to dynamically discover network rate-limit policies.
+This document specifies a generic object (called, Throughput Advice) that can be used by mechanims for hosts to dynamically discover these network rate-limit policies.
 This information is then passed to applications that might adjust their behaviors accordingly.

-The design of the object is independent of the discovery channel (protocol, API, etc.).
+The design of the throughput advice object is independent of the discovery channel (protocol, API, etc.).

 --- middle